kolemare/CNN-CPP/README.md

 ## Framework Components & Capabilities

+### Neural Network

+The NeuralNetwork class is the central component for building, configuring, and training deep learning models.
+It provides various functionalities to manage the architecture, training process, and evaluation of neural networks.

+- <code style="color: teal;">Layer Management</code> The NeuralNetwork allows for the addition of different types of layers, including Convolutional Layers, Pooling Layers, Flatten Layers, Fully Connected Layers, Activation Layers, and Batch Normalization Layers.
+Each layer can be customized with parameters such as the number of filters, kernel size, stride, padding, pool size, number of neurons, activation functions, epsilon, momentum and initialization methods for weights, kernels and biases.

+- <code style="color: teal;">Loss Function Configuration</code> The network supports the setting of different loss functions, including Mean Squared Error, Binary Cross-Entropy and Categorical Cross-Entropy which are essential for guiding the optimization process during training

+- <code style="color: teal;">Optimizer Configuration</code> The NeuralNetwork allows for the selection and configuration
+  of various optimizers, including SGD, Adam, RMSprop, and SGD with Momentum.
+Optimizer parameters can be customized according to the needs of the training process, or leave it to the Network to use default parameters for optimizers.

+- <code style="color: teal;">Forward Propagation</code> The class provides functionality to perform a forward pass through the network, processing input data through each layer to produce predictions.

+- <code style="color: teal;">Backward Propagation</code> It supports the backward pass through the network, calculating gradients and updating kernels, weights, biases, gamma and betta based on the computed loss, essential for training the model.

+- <code style="color: teal;">Training Management</code> The NeuralNetwork supports training on a dataset with multiple epochs, managing batch sizes, learning rates, and the overall training loop.
+It also integrates with advanced features like gradient clipping and ELRALES.

+- <code style="color: teal;">Evaluation and Prediction</code> The network can be evaluated on a "unseen" test dataset to determine its performance, providing metrics such as accuracy and loss.
+Additionally, the class supports making predictions on individual images or batches of images.

+- <code style="color: teal;">Gradient Clipping</code> The NeuralNetwork includes support for gradient clipping, which
+  prevents the exploding gradient problem by limiting the magnitude of gradients during backpropagation.

+- <code style="color: teal;">ELRALES Integration</code> The class can enable ELRALES (Epoch Loss Recovery Adaptive Learning Early Stopping), a mechanism that adaptively adjusts the learning rate, restores the best model state, and implements early stopping based on the loss trends during training.

+- <code style="color: teal;">Logging and Progress Reporting</code> The NeuralNetwork offers configurable logging levels
+  to control the verbosity of output during training and evaluation.
+It also provides configurable progress reporting to track the training process.

+- <code style="color: teal;">Learning Rate Decay</code> The network can be configured with learning rate decay, gradually reducing the learning rate during training to improve convergence.

+- <code style="color: teal;">Compilation and Resetting</code> The class supports compiling the network, preparing it for training by setting up layers and optimizers.
+It also provides a hard reset function to reinitialize the network’s state, useful for reconfiguring the model.

+---

 ### Batch Manager

 The BatchManager class serves as the input layer to the neural network by managing the batching of images and labels.
 It facilitates efficient data feeding during training and testing by handling the following tasks:

-- <code style="color: teal;">Batch Initialization:</code> The BatchManager initializes batches based on the input data, categorizing images and labels for training or testing.
+- <code style="color: teal;">Batch Initialization</code> The BatchManager initializes batches based on the input data, categorizing images and labels for training or testing.

-- <code style="color: teal;">Data Shuffling:</code> It implements dataset shuffling to ensure that the batches are randomized for each epoch, which helps in achieving better generalization in the model.
+- <code style="color: teal;">Data Shuffling</code> It implements dataset shuffling to ensure that the batches are randomized for each epoch, which helps in achieving better generalization in the model.

-- <code style="color: teal;">Batch Retrieval:</code> The class provides functionality to retrieve the next batch of images and labels for processing.
+- <code style="color: teal;">Batch Retrieval</code> The class provides functionality to retrieve the next batch of images and labels for processing.
 This includes one-hot encoding of labels and maintaining batch balance across categories.

-- <code style="color: teal;">Single Prediction Support:</code> It supports loading batches specifically for single
+- <code style="color: teal;">Single Prediction Support</code> It supports loading batches specifically for single
   prediction tasks, allowing for inference on individual images.

-- <code style="color: teal;">Batch Indexing and Balancing:</code> The manager keeps track of the current batch index and ensures that batches are balanced in terms of category distribution.
-If last batch is not full, it fills the remaining slots with random images from the original dataset to maintain batch size consistency.
+- <code style="color: teal;">Batch Indexing and Balancing</code> The manager keeps track of the current batch index and ensures that batches are balanced in terms of category distribution.
+If last batch is not full in epoch, it fills the remaining slots with random images from the original dataset to maintain batch size consistency.

-- <code style="color: teal;">Batch Saving:</code> Optionally, batches can be saved to disk for debugging or analysis, with each batch organized by category.
+- <code style="color: teal;">Batch Saving</code> Optionally, batches can be saved to disk for debugging or analysis, with each batch organized by category.

-- <code style="color: teal;">Support for Different Batch Types:</code> The BatchManager can handle different batch types, including training and testing batches, by selectively retrieving images and labels according to the batch type specified.
+- <code style="color: teal;">Support for Different Batch Types</code> The BatchManager can handle different batch types, including training and testing batches, by selectively retrieving images and labels according to the batch type specified.

-- <code style="color: teal;">Category Management:</code> It manages category information, allowing retrieval of category
+- <code style="color: teal;">Category Management</code> It manages category information, allowing retrieval of category
   names and ensuring that all operations are consistent with the dataset's categorical structure.

 ---